 In the residence halls

-Always lock your door; even when you are sleeping, or just going next door or across
+- Always lock your door; even when you are sleeping, or just going next door or across the hall.

 Safe walking, jogging or running